Firezer27/airbnb-clone-project/README.md

   -  One property can receive multiple reviews.

-🗓️ 3.
-Bookings
+  <b>🗓️ 3.
+Bookings</b>

   Description:
   Represents a reservation made by a guest for a specific property during a given time period.

 Key Fields: